Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

 ... and that's it!
 You should now have a new version of the model and a deprecated version.
 The next section is meant for consumers to evaluate and migrate to the new version.

 ## Best practices for consumers
 Consumers rely on upstream models and need to make sure that version transitions don’t introduce unintended breakages.
+Refer to the following steps to migrate to the new version:

-1. Begin writing a cross-project ref to use a public model from a different project.
+1. Begin writing a cross-project reference to use a public model from a different project.
 In this case, `{{ ref('upstream_project', 'fishtown_analytics') }}`.
-2. Once you see deprecation warnings, test the latest version of a model by explicitly referencing it in your ref.
+2. Once you see deprecation warnings, test the latest version of a model by explicitly referencing it in your `ref`.
 For example, `{{ ref('upstream_project', 'fishtown_analytics', v=2) }}`.
 Check if it's a breaking change for you or has any unintended impacts on your project.
    - If it does, consider explicitly “pinning” to the current, working version of the model before the new version becomes the default: `{{ ref('upstream_project', 'fishtown_analytics', v=1) }}`.
 Bear in mind that you will need to migrate at some point before the deprecation date.
-3. At some point before the deprecation date, you can migrate to the new version of the model by removing the version specification in your cross-project reference:  `{{ ref('upstream_project', 'fishtown_analytics')` and make any downstream logic changes needed to accommodate this new version.
+3. Before the deprecation date, you can migrate to the new version of the model by removing the version specification in your cross-project reference:  `{{ ref('upstream_project', 'fishtown_analytics')`.
+Make any downstream logic changes needed to accommodate this new version.

 Consumers should plan migrations to align with their own team’s release cycles.